mostafaism1/cracking_the_coding_interview/Insights.md

     - This practise is better, not only because it is clearer, but also because it eliminates the guard condition that `i - 1 > 0`.

-27. A good technique for debugging, is **root-cause analysis**, which basically lets you zoom in into the specific cause for a problem.
+27. A good technique for debugging is **root-cause analysis**, which basically lets you zoom into the specific cause for a problem.

 28. Use static typing to its fullest, so that your code becomes clear and self documenting, ex: